PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

    1. ```sudo apt-get install iperf3```
 7. Run iperf3 server on both servers in the background
    1. ```sudo iperf3 -s -D -p 5000```
-8. Execute the following command on both servers
+8. Execute the following command on server 1
+   1. ```sudo iperf3 -R -c <server ip 2> -i 1 -t 3000 -T s1 -P 100 -p 5000```
+9. Execute the following command on server 2
-   1. ```sudo iperf3 -R -c 10.213.1.4 -i 1 -t 3000 -T s1 -P 100 -p 5000```
+   1. ```sudo iperf3 -R -c <server ip 1> -i 1 -t 3000 -T s1 -P 100 -p 5000```
-9. Check on the Azure Portal your Application Insights
+10. Check on the Azure Portal your Application Insights
     ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/appinsights.png)
-10. In Application Insights select **Metrics** on the left side.
+11. In Application Insights select **Metrics** on the left side.
 Keep **Scope** and **Metric Namespace** as it is and change the Metric field to **panSessionThroughputKbps**
     ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/appinsights2.png)
-11. Your output should similiar like this. **If NOT WHY?
+12. Your output should similiar like this. **If NOT WHY?
 Troubleshooting**
     ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/appinsights3.png)
-12. After 2-3 minutes you can check VMSS your ressource if it scales out.
+13. After 2-3 minutes you can check VMSS your ressource if it scales out.
     1. Scale Out
     ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/scaleout.png)
-    2. Scale Out Complete
+    1. Scale Out Complete
     ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/scaleout1.png)
-13. When the Scale out completed you can go to your Panorama and check if a new Firewalls is added to your Device Group
+14. When the Scale out completed you can go to your Panorama and check if a new Firewalls is added to your Device Group
     ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/panscale.png)

 In case you don't find the reason why you didn't see any metrics or logs check the [Cheating Section](#cheating-section)